|

 aft 1733 |

-and ANN TAYLOR (per B.T Ann Tayler) of Cawthorne marry’d by me Tho.
-Cockshutt
+TAYLOR (per B.T Ann Tayler) of Cawthorne marry’d by me Tho.
+Cockshutt by

 Name |